ngoctd314/learning/database/mysql/official docs/8. optimization/8.4. optimizing database structure/optimizing data size.md

 ## Joins

+- In some circumstances, it can be benefical to split into two a table that is scanned very often.
+This is especially true if it is a dynamic-format table and it is possible to use a smaller static format table that can be used to find the relevant rows when scanning the table.
+- Declare columns with identical information in different tables with identical data types, to speed up joins based on the corresponding columns.
+- Keep column names simple, so that you can use the same name across different tables and simplify join queries.
+For example, in a table named customer, use a column name of name instead of customer_name.
+To make your names portable to other SQL servers, consider keeping them shorter 18 characters.

 ## Normalization

 - Normally, try to keep all data nonredundant (observing what is referred to in database theory as third normal form).